bariscankurtkaya/LeNet5-Scratch/README.md

-# Convolutional Neural Network from Scratch
+# LeNet5 from Scratch

-Convolutional Neural Network from Scratch
+LeNet5 from Scratch